 --force option, to force the installation of all TALs.

 Preparing for Test Environments¶

 For example, to add the TAL for the ARIN Operational Test and Evaluation Environment to an already initialised Routinator, enter:

 You should verify if Routinator has been initialised correctly and your firewall allows the required outbound connections on ports 443 and 873.
 From a cold start, it will take ten to fifteen minutes to do the first validation run that builds up the validated cache.
 Subsequent runs will be much faster, because only the changes between the repositories and the validated cache need to be processed.

 If you have installed Routinator from a package and run it as a service, you can check the status using:

 Because it is expected that the state of the entire RPKI is not perfect as all times, you may see several warnings about objects that are either stale or failed cryptographic verification, or repositories that are temporarily unavailable.

-If you have installed and initialised Routinator manually it is recommended to
+If you have built Routinator using Cargo it is recommended to perform an

-perform an initial test run.
-You can do this by having Routinator print a
+initial test run.
+You can do this by having Routinator print a validated ROA

 vrps subcommand, and using